An Orthogonal Learner for Individualized Outcomes in Markov Decision Processes: Problem formulation

-\end{theorem} \begin{proof} See Appendix~\ref{proof:identifiability-short}. \end{proof} While the derivations of the above identifiability results are straightforward, our aim behind these is to cast the target explicitly as a causal estimand and to state conditions under which it is identified from observational data.
-This causal lens, to our knowledge, has not been made explicit in estimating Q-functions.
-Inspired by \citep[e.g.,][]{Uehara.13122022,Kern.2025}, we thereby aim to provide a theoretical perspective that makes identifiability assumptions transparent and thus allows for reliable inference.
+\end{lemma} \begin{proof} See Appendix~\ref{proof:identifiability-short}. \end{proof} While the derivations of the above identifiability results are straightforward, our aim behind these is to cast the target explicitly as a causal estimand.
+In the following section, we build on these identification Lemmas and recast existing $Q_{\pi_e}$ estimation algorithms as causal plug-in learners.